Extermination camp: Extermination procedure

 Heinrich Himmler visited the outskirts of Minsk in 1941 to witness a mass shooting.
 He was told by the commanding officer there that the shootings were proving psychologically damaging to those being asked to pull the triggers.
-Thus Himmler knew another method of mass killing was required.
-After the war, the diary of the Auschwitz Commandant, Rudolf Höss, revealed that psychologically "unable to endure wading through blood any longer", many the killerseither went mad or killed themselves.
+Thus, Himmler concluded that another method of mass killing was required.
+Auschwitz Commandant Rudolf Höss claimed in his memoir that many Einsatzkommandos were "unable to endure wading through blood any longer" and went mad or killed themselves, but he gives no specific numbers to support this claim.

 The Nazis had first used gassing with carbon monoxide cylinders to murder 70,000 disabled people in Germany in what they called a 'euthanasia programme' to disguise that mass murder was taking place.
 Despite the lethal effects of carbon monoxide, this was seen as unsuitable for use in the East due to the cost of transporting the carbon monoxide in cylinders.

 Each extermination camp operated differently, yet each had designs for quick and efficient industrialized killing.
 While Höss was away on an official journey in late August 1941 his deputy, Karl Fritzsch, tested out an idea.
 At Auschwitz clothes infested with lice were treated with crystallised prussic acid.
 The crystals were made to order by the IG Farben chemicals company for which the brand name was Zyklon B. Once released from their container, Zyklon B crystals in the air released a lethal cyanide gas.
 Fritzsch tried out the effect of Zyklon B on Soviet POWs, who were locked up in cells in the basement of the bunker for this experiment.
 Höss on his return was briefed and impressed with the results and this became the camp strategy for extermination as it was also to be at Majdanek.
 Besides gassing, the camp guards continued killing prisoners via mass shooting, starvation, torture, etc.